 Be Prepared for the Changes

-You have around a year to act before Universal Analytics is retired, but you should start planning now.
-We recommend that you create the properties you need in Google Analytics 4 sooner rather than later so that you are well adjusted and have a reasonable backlog of data by the time the changes occur.
+You have a few months to act before Universal Analytics is retired.
+We recommend that you create the properties you need in Google Analytics 4 as soon as possible so that you are well adjusted and have a reasonable backlog of data by the time the changes occur.
 You should also assess your data retention needs and find a suitable backup solution and budget for it.

 We will continue to monitor the change and provide updates, and you can find more information on Google's support page.